DesmondSanctity/neon-serverless-starter/README.md

 ## Fullstack Serverless Starter with Hono.js, Cloudflare Workers and Neon Postgres.

-This is a starter project for a fullstack serverless application using Hono.js, Cloudflare Workers and Neon Postgres.
-It is a simple CRUD application that allows you to create, read, update and delete posts.
-It also has provisions for building user interface using HTML and CSS.
+This is a starter project for a fullstack serverless application using Hono.js, Cloudflare Workers, and Neon Postgres.
+It is a simple CRUD application that allows you to create, read, update, and delete posts.
+It also has provisions for building user interfaces using HTML and CSS.

 ### Prerequisites